 Through a process known as “data mining,” one can search for and highlight consequences to schooling that make it appear to be an unequivocal good.
 A more balanced review of the data might reveal that while the birth rate and the infant mortality rate go down, the rates of suicide, mental illness, obesity and diabetes, drug and alcohol addiction, and family and community conflict and breakdown go up (all of these pathologies tend to be correlated with rapid modernization of traditional cultures.)
 Did life just get better or worse?
 When you embed these statistics in a more complete context, the picture becomes less clear.
 In some cases you may have simply replaced the pathologies of traditional life with the pathologies of development – which in many cases are more complex and difficult to resolve.
 (Childhood infectious disease, for example, is a lot easier to prevent or to treat than schizophrenia, alcoholism, or diabetes.)

 One particularly disturbing statistic shows a correlation between years of schooling and the risk of human trafficking.
-It’s commonly assumed that lack of education in developing areas is a risk factor for trafficking, but there is evidence which suggests the opposite; according to the Strategic Information Response Network, vulnerability to human trafficking correlates with more schooling and the migration to urban areas in search of money that usually follows it.
+It’s commonly assumed that lack of education in developing areas is a risk factor for trafficking, but there is evidence which suggests the opposite; according to the United Nations Inter-Agency Project on Human Trafficking, vulnerability to human trafficking correlates with more schooling and the migration to urban areas in search of money that usually follows it.
 The presumed mechanism for this is that schooling causes rural girls to devalue stable traditional livelihoods like farming and to migrate to urban areas in search of higher-paying modern jobs.
 But unfortunately the very high school failure rates in less-developed parts of the world apply to girls as well as to boys, as do the high urban unemployment rates for the small percentage who succeed.
 When girls are exhorted to stay in school in order to attain a “better” life only to find that success remains out of reach, they may become vulnerable to the predatory forays of traffickers.